lenstronomy/lenstronomy-tutorials/README.rst

 * `Extremely large telescope quality data with a clump hidden in the data <http://www.astro.ucla.edu/~sibirrer/video/TMT_high_res_clump_reconstruct.mp4>`_

 Attribution
 -----------
+The design concept of ``lenstronomy`` is reported by `Birrer & Amara 2018 <https://arxiv.org/abs/1803.09746v1>`_.
+The current JOSS software publication is presented by `Birrer et al. 2021 <https://joss.theoj.org/papers/10.21105/joss.03283>`_.
+Please cite these two publications when you use lenstronomy in a publication and link to `https://github.com/sibirrer/lenstronomy <https://github.com/sibirrer/lenstronomy>`_.
-The design concept of ``lenstronomy`` are reported in `Birrer & Amara 2018 <https://arxiv.org/abs/1803.09746v1>`_.
-Please cite this paper whenever you publish results that made use of ``lenstronomy``.
-Please also cite `Birrer et al 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`_ when you make use of the ``lenstronomy`` work-flow or the Shapelet source reconstruction.
-Please make sure to cite also the relevant work that was implemented in ``lenstronomy``, as described in the release paper.
+Please also cite `Birrer et al 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`_ when you make use of the ``lenstronomy`` work-flow or the Shapelet source reconstruction and make sure to cite also the relevant work that was implemented in ``lenstronomy``, as described in the release paper and the documentation.
+Don't hesitate to reach out to the developers if you have questions!